BlackWhiteYoshi/Blazor.TSRuntime/README.md

   First version.
 Includes all basic functionalities for generating TSRuntime.
 - 0.1
   Improved declaration path: Instead of one include string, an array of objects { "include": string, "excludes": string[], "file module path": string } is now supported.
+- 0.2
+  Optional parameters and default parameter values are now supported.